Documentation

 Connect

-claude mcp add lattis --transport http https://mcp.lattis.dev/mcp
+claude mcp add sitedex --transport http https://mcp.sitedex.dev/mcp

 Or add to .mcp.json / ~/.claude/settings.json: